 Under California law, property owners, and operators are required to ensure that their elevators and escalators pass regular inspections.
 They are expected to be maintained regularly to ensure that visitors to the property do not suffer harm from malfunction.
 Sadly, these regulations are often neglected by property owners and operators.

 If you have been injured or suffered damage in an elevator or escalator incident, you may be entitled to maintain an action for premises liability.
-Our Los Angeles premises liability lawyers at West Coast Trial Lawyers have been ranked as one of the top personal injury attorneys in Los Angeles.
-With decades of experience handling various forms of personal injury cases, we are equipped with the skills and know how to help our clients claim successfully.
+With decades of experience handling various forms of personal injury cases, our premises liability attorneys at West Coast Trial Lawyers are equipped with the skills and know how to help our clients claim successfully.

 There are around 900,000 active elevators in the United States.
 These elevators lift to an average of five floors.
 Millions of Americans that live or work in buildings that use elevators or escalators have to traverse them several times a day.
 Given the frequency of their use, strict regulations are in place for their maintenance and regular inspection.
 Despite strict regulations, a large number of people are still harmed or killed from accidents involving an elevator or escalator.